 Explain statements with interspersed comments to clarify programming functionality and help future maintainers understand the intent and nuances of the code.

 Prohibit assignments embedded within expressions.

+Use equals() when values are to be compared.

 Give null statements a source line of their own to clarify the intention that a statement was meant to be a null statement.